 Greater Peoria offers plenty of international flavors as well.
 Nestled together on West Main Street, Thanh Linh, Thai Tyme and Pho on Main II serve up delicious takes on Asian food—or grab some sushi in the heart of Peoria at Sushi KO or Sushigawa.
 There is no shortage of authentic Mexican food, from cozy neighborhood spots like Mi Familia, El Habanero and El Mexicano to Jalepeno’s, El Taco Loco and El Gordo Mexican Bakery—known for delicious sweet breads, donuts, rolls, muffins and pastries made from scratch daily.

 Indian Tadka and Desi Exotic Nation on Peoria’s north end offers sumptuous Indian cuisine, while Middle Eastern and Mediterranean fare can be found at Jerusalem, Jenin Village, Haddad’s, Kabab-G and Olympia Sports Bar & Grill.
 For imported produce and other international options, check out Asian Market on University Street or Mediterranean Mart on Glen Avenue.

 PINTS & POUR-OVERS

-Across the river in East Peoria, pair your pint with a bite at Granite City, or check out Maquet’s Rail House in Pekin for craft beers and locally-sourced burgers.
+Across the river in East Peoria, pair your pint with a bite at Logan’s Roadhouse or check out Maquet’s Rail House in Pekin for craft beers and locally-sourced burgers.
 And there are plenty of spots to get your caffeine fix, including Zion Coffee Bar, thirty-thirty Coffee Co., CxT Roasting Company, Caffè Bogota, The Spot, The Blend in Washington, and Eli’s Coffee, with three locations in Morton, Tremont and Metamora.